$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 \begin{theorem} The map is a moment map for the $\G$-action on $(\scA(h), \Omega).$\end{theorem}

 \begin{proof}

 Having establishing the formalism above, the proof is a reasonably direct analogue of Leung's work on the moment map interpretation for Gieseker stability \cite[\S 3]{leung1998symplectic}, or the Collins--Yau moment map interpretation of the deformed Hermitian Yang--Mills equation on line bundles \cite[\S 2]{collins2018moment}.
-Here we return to the convention that $a,b\in \Omega^{0,1}(\End E)$.
-Let $\psi$ be a skew-Hermitian endomorphism generating a vector field $-\delbar_A \psi$ on $\scA(h)$.
-For any $b\in \Omega^{0,1}(\End E)$, we have Taking the imaginary part, or using \eqref{eqn:symplecticform}, this gives
+Here we work in the convention that $a,b$ are skew-Hermitian endomorphisms.
+Let $\psi\in \Lie \G$ be a skew-Hermitian endomorphism generating a vector field $d_A \psi$ on $\scA(h)$.
+For any $b\in \Omega^1(\End E)$ a skew-Hermitian one-form, we wish to verify the moment map identity